 The Board of Trustees is comprised of volunteers.
 They are nominated by members of the Board itself and are generally invited to serve for a three-year term.
 The Board has ultimate responsibility for the school.
 It raises funds, devises and controls budgets, serves as the legally accountable body for Topeka Collegiate, appoints a Head of School, and sets general school policy.
-Karen Linn will serve as Board President for 2021-2022.
+Kent Lammers will serve as Board President for the 2022-23 year.